 You can deposit money into your Active Savings hub account from a debit card with a minimum amount of just £1.
 Of course, you need to ensure that you have enough money in your account to meet the minimum deposit requirement of the savings products you are considering.
 At present, investors can only move money from an existing HL Fund and Share account into an Active Savings account, so long as the investments are sold and the trades settled.
 Investors cannot currently use the Active Savings proposition within an HL Stocks and Shares ISA, SIPP or general investing account.
 So for example, you can't move your Hargreaves Landsdown Stocks and Shares ISA into your Active Savings account.
 To all intents and purposes, the Active Savings platform and the wider Hargreaves Lansdown investment platform operate as two distinct and separate entities.
 If you want to move money between them you first have to withdraw funds into your personal current account and then add the funds back to the other platform via a debit card.

 Like other savings platforms, Hargreaves Lansdown Active Savings is not a bank and as such all money is temporarily held within a hub account at Barclays.
 Your money is held with Barclays until you decide which savings product you wish to deposit into.
 If you do not make a choice within 30 working days your money may be returned to your nominated bank account.
 While your money is temporarily held with Barclays it will be protected under the Financial Services Compensation Scheme (FSCS) rules as explained in the section below titled ‘Is Hargreaves Lansdown Active Savings safe?'

-In the same section, I also explain how your money deposited at any third party bank or building societies is protected under the FSCS.
+In the same section, I also explain how your money deposited at any third party bank or building society is protected under the FSCS.

 Once you have set up your Active Savings account and deposited money into it you can then choose from an array of savings products provided by the 10 partner banks/building societies on the Active Savings panel.